 Most student prefers federal universities because their school fees are usually cheap compared to private or state universities.

-If you have tried federal university and is not working, try your state-of-origin university because you have a very high advantage there.
+If you have tried federal university and is not working, try your state-of-origin university because you have a chief advantage there.

 Applying to your home university gives you the edge over others if you have a good O’Level result, JAMB and POST UTME score.